DroidScript/Docs/files/en/intro/desc/00 Release Notes.md

 - GameView: Added new AddShape( 'polygon', [[x,y],[x,y],..] ) option to physics.
 - GameView: Fixed keyboard bug where keydown not being called in OnControl function.
 - GameView: Fixed bug where natural size of sprites was not available after load.
--.GameView: Added new ide.Export("GameView",src,dest) command to export game as HTML.
+- GameView: Added new ide.Export("GameView",src,dest) command to export game as HTML.

 ### DS 2.58b1 (08-Jan-2023)
 - UI plugin now automatically added to APKs when building Hybrid apps.